NVIDIA/hpc-container-maker/docs/building_blocks.md

 - __extra_tools__: Boolean flag to specify whether to also install `clang-format` and `clang-tidy`.
 The default is False.

+- __openmp__: Boolean flag to specify whether to also install OpenMP support.
+The default is True.

 - __toolset__: Boolean flag to specify whether to also install the full LLVM toolset.
 The default is False.